michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 GRANT USAGE ON SCHEMA ltss_energy_ote2 TO public;
 GRANT SELECT ON TABLE ltss_energy_ote.electricity_fees_volrel, ltss_energy_ote.electricity_fees_pricerel, ltss_energy_ote.electricity_prices TO public;
 ```

-The structure of `electricity_prices` table has been discussed previously.
-The main change is, that now it will carry net prices ony.
-On top of that, trade_type (previously price_type) is locked to two possible values: 'Purchase' and 'Sale', It's because the rest of code depends on them.
-From various methods how to limit possible values I have chosen check constraint as most flexible in case of need to adjustment.
-This constraint will be applied to other tables as well.
+The structure of the `electricity_prices` table was described earlier.
+The key change is that it now stores only net prices.
+Additionally, the `trade_type` column (formerly `price_type`) is restricted to two values: `'Purchase'` and `'Sale'`.
+This is enforced using a check constraint, which is also applied to related tables for consistency.
+The check constraint approach is chosen for its flexibility should future adjustments be needed.

-Also I suggest to allocate an `Energy` name to describe pure electric energy price (ie spot price).
-This name is also often used in the code presented later.
-I propose to make the first latter of those names upper case.
-It might be handy later on when presenting data in Grafana.
+It is recommended to use the name `Energy` (with an uppercase first letter) to represent the pure electricity price (i.e., the spot price).
+This naming convention is used throughout the code and helps with data presentation in Grafana.

-Fees deserve more detailed description.
-There are two kinds supported:
+Fees require further explanation, as two types are supported:

-Volume-based fee is a price for a unit of energy (ie for 1kWh).
-For example if the fee is 250CZK per 1MWh you will pay 500CZK for 2MWh and so on.
-The fee value is equal to `fee_value * energy` without any further dependencies.
+- **Volume-based fee**: This is a fixed price per unit of energy (e.g., 250 CZK per 1 MWh).
+The total fee is calculated as `fee_value * energy`, independent of other factors.

-Price-relative fee relates to net price (could be taxes).
-For example to calculate a 21% of VAT, you need to know net price for particular amount of energy.
-This time the math is: `energy * fee_value * price_value`, where `price_value` comes from `electricity_prices` table.
-This is the reason why `electricity_fees_pricerel` consists relationship with prices table upon two columns: `trade_type` and `price_name`.
-The relationship is not secured by foreign key constraint with intention.
-It allows to define tax/fee time periods independently from price ranges, including all-time `(-infinity, infinity)` range.
+- **Price-relative fee**: This fee is a percentage of the net price (commonly used for taxes such as VAT).
+The calculation is `energy * (1+fee_value) * price_value`, where `price_value` is taken from the `electricity_prices` table.
+The `electricity_fees_pricerel` table links to the prices table via the `trade_type` and `price_name` columns.
+Notably, this relationship is not enforced by a foreign key constraint, allowing fee/tax periods to be defined independently from price ranges, including open-ended periods like `(-infinity, infinity)`.

-Example below shows configuration of buying and selling for spot prices.
-On top of that there is a distribution cost and VAT, both for purchased energy.
-Then a constant fee for exported energy.
+The following example demonstrates a configuration for buying and selling at spot prices, with additional distribution costs and VAT for purchased energy, and a fixed fee for exported energy.

 **price table**

 | trade_type | price_name   | price_period                                                   | price_value |  volume_unit |
 |------------|--------------|-------------------------------------------------------------|-------------|-----------|
 | Purchase   | CEPS              | ["2024-08-06 00:00:00+02",infinity)                     | 0.629       | kWh        |